List of Dystopian Literature - Dystopian Novels

 futuristic dystopian Earth society, filled with superior alien beings and uncontrolled scientific experiments.
 Author focused this work on the aspects

 (1947) is dystopian novel written by Russian writer Vladimir Nabokov.
 It is set in the fictional European nation known as "Padukgrad", in which

-government is discouraging idea of individuality.
-Main story revolves around the relationship between civilized Professor Adam Krug and evil government
+government is discouraging the idea of individuality.
+The main story revolves around the relationship between civilized Professor Adam Krug and evil government

-dictator who seeks Krug's support in order to validate the new regime.
+a dictator who seeks Krug's support to validate the new regime.

 "Ape and Essence"

 (1948) is a dystopian novel by Aldous Huxley.
 Similarly as his previous work "Brave New World", this novel tells the tale of the pessimistic dystopian

 future, where the existence of human race is threatened by the constant presence of large-scale warfare and state of mutually assured destruction.